nickorlow/the-bomb/README.md

 ## Changing Display image
 Update image.png with another 128x64 monochrome image for this demo.
 For real use, you can pass in the memory array directly.
+The demo will take your image and slowly XOR the pixels to show the screen dynamically updating.

 ## Simulation testing